daniilsjb/chip-8/README.md

 | `Up/Down`         | Move memory cursor when paused
 | `Backspace`       | Load the default ROM

 As for the key mappings, CHIP-8 uses a hexpad for input.
-The emulator provides virtual key mappings to suit modern keyboard:
+The emulator provides virtual key mappings to suit modern keyboards:

 ```txt
      CHIP-8                       Emulator